Perversion or Evolution: What is a Sexual Fantasy

-Perversion vs norm: what are kinks?
+Perversion vs. norm: what are kinks?

-This idea, however, has been put in doubt by sexologists’ current research.
-They were advanced at Altsex NYC conference in April, 2016, in the reports Kink is Good: BDSM in the Context of New Models of Sex and Gender Variance by Margaret Nichols, PhD, and The Kink-Poly Confluence: Community Intersections and Clinical Approaches of Dulcinea Pitagora, PhD.
-In their given presentations the speakers have debunked the myth of a kink to be just a consequence of childhood traumas and put across the idea that tells the variety of sexual displays to be a stage of sexuality development and an element of the natural course of things.
+This idea, however, has been cast into doubt by sexologists’ current research.
+This research was advanced at the Altsex NYC conference, in the reports “Kink is Good: BDSM in the Context of New Models of Sex and Gender Variance” by Margaret Nichols, Ph.D., and “The Kink-Poly Confluence: Community Intersections and Clinical Approaches” by Dulcinea Pitagora, Ph.D.
+In their given presentations, the speakers debunked the myth that a kink is just a consequence of childhood traumas and proposed the idea that fantasies comprise a stage of sexuality development; in fact, they’re a crucial element of one’s natural growth.

-Genetic nonmonogamy of Homo sapiens
+Genetic non-monogamy of Homo sapiens